Marco van Basten: Media and sponsorship

 Van Basten features in EA Sports' FIFA video game series, and was named in the Ultimate Team Legends in FIFA 14.
 Throughout his playing career, Van Basten was sponsored by Italian sportswear company Diadora.
 One of the most marketable players in the world, in the late 1980s Diadora launched his own personalized football boots, the San Siro Van Basten, earning him two million dollars over 5 years.

 After his retirement from coaching, Van Basten became an analyst, and was described by ESPN in 2016 as a "rather cerebral" analyst who "ponders the problems of FIFA and suggests changes to the offside rule."
 On 23 November 2019, while Van Basten was working as an analyst for the Dutch edition of the Fox Sports network, he said "Sieg Heil" (meaning "Hail victory" in German), a verbal salutation associated with the Nazi salute, during a live broadcast.
-Van Basten stated that he believed his microphone was off when he made the remark, and that it was in response to his colleague Hans Kraay's interview with Heracles's German manager, Frank Wormuth, following the team's 4–1 loss to Ajax.
+Van Basten stated that he believed his microphone was off when he made the remark, and that it was in response to his colleague Hans Kraay Jr.'s interview with Heracles's German manager, Frank Wormuth, following the team's 4–1 loss to Ajax.
 Van Basten said: "It wasn't my intention to shock people, I apologise.
 I just wanted to make a comment about Hans' German.
 It was an ill-placed joke."
 His use of the term attracted particular controversy as it occurred on a weekend during which Dutch football clubs were observing a minute of silence prior to matches in protest against discrimination.
 Following the incident, the network described Van Basten's comment as "stupid and inappropriate," and suspended him until 7 December.
 Electronic Arts also announced that Van Basten's cards in FIFA Ultimate Team would no longer be available in FIFA 20 stating the company has "an expectation that our commitment to quality and diversity is upheld."
 However he has returned to FIFA 21.